danielbodnar/awesome-stars/README.md

 ## search-engine

+- [Hironsan/bertsearch](https://github.com/Hironsan/bertsearch) - Elasticsearch with BERT for advanced document search.
+- [algolia/github-awesome-autocomplete](https://github.com/algolia/github-awesome-autocomplete) - :octocat: Add instant search capabilities to GitHub's search bar
+- [unsplash/datasets](https://github.com/unsplash/datasets) - 🎁  5,400,000+ Unsplash images made available for research and machine learning
+- [Qihoo360/poseidon](https://github.com/Qihoo360/poseidon) - A search engine which can hold 100 trillion lines of log data.
+- [cboxdoerfer/fsearch](https://github.com/cboxdoerfer/fsearch) - A fast file search utility for Unix-like systems based on GTK3
+- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+It is an Open source alternative to Perplexity AI
+- [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress o
+- [ArcadeData/arcadedb](https://github.com/ArcadeData/arcadedb) - ArcadeDB Multi-Model Database, one DBMS that supports SQL, Cypher, Gremlin, HTTP/JSON, MongoDB and Redis.
+ArcadeDB is a conceptual fork of OrientDB, the first Multi-Model DBMS.
+ArcadeDB supports Vecto
+- [RediSearch/RediSearch](https://github.com/RediSearch/RediSearch) - A query and indexing engine for Redis, providing secondary indexing, full-text search, vector similarity search and aggregations.
 - [dataqa/nlp-labelling](https://github.com/dataqa/nlp-labelling) - Labelling platform for text using weak supervision.
 - [Wscats/search-online](https://github.com/Wscats/search-online) - 🔍A simple extension for VSCode to search online easily using search engine.
 - [OpenGenus/quark](https://github.com/OpenGenus/quark) - Stay happy while offline | World's first offline search engine.